-Central theme: Behavioural and Cognitive Neurosciences
+Central theme: Behavioral and Cognitive Neurosciences

-The Research Institute BCN-BRAIN was established in 2005 and is part of the Graduate School of Medical Sciences and of the Research School of Behavioural and Cognitive Neurosciences.
+The Research Institute BCN-BRAIN was established in 2005 and is part of the Graduate School of Medical Sciences and of the Research School of Behavioral and Cognitive Neurosciences.
 BCN-BRAIN promotes research that is aimed at understanding the function of the healthy brain and dysfunction of the nervous system with reference to neurological and psychiatric disorders.
 Research is focused on translational collaboration between lab-based (molecular- and cell biological) and hospital-based (clinical) researchers integrating different levels of neuroscience research.

 2. Research Institute GUIDE

-3. Cancer Research Institute
+3. Cancer Research Center Groningen (CRCG)

 4. Research Institute SHARE (Science in Healthy Ageing and healthcaRE)

 5. Research Institute W.J.
 Kolff

 Director: prof. Y. Ren MD PhD

 The primary objective of the W.J.
 Kolff Institute for Biomedical Engineering and Materials Science is to bring together pre-clinical and clinical research groups and to establish a center of expertise for the entire stage of biomedical materials science and its application involving basic materials science, medical product development and clinical evaluation that will contribute to the long-lasting well-being of patients in need of biomaterial implants and extra-corporal support systems.
 Research is conducted within four thematic research programs each with their own specific theme: 1.
 Bioadhesion, biocompatibility and infection, 2.
 Nanobiotechnology and advanced therapeutic materials, 3.
 Restoring organ function by means of regenerative medicine and 4.
 Maintaining oral health and oral function.